alexandrosstergiou/LAVIB/README.md

 # Download
-The dataset and splits are available [here](https://huggingface.co/datasets/astergiou/LAVIB/tree/main)
+The dataset and splits are hosted on [huggingface](https://huggingface.co/datasets/astergiou/LAVIB/tree/main)

 ## Introduction